The Tuna Fund

 - The UC may, with 80% agreement of its members, provide costs prior to international travel for those certified umpires identified by the UC as candidate for International Umpire.

-- The DSC may not receive any Tuna Fund moneys unless they are an approved Seminar presenter involved in a US SAILING or ISAF Seminar or on the water evaluation.
-If moneys are granted to a eligible DSC member it shall have written approval of the Chair of the UC and the President of US SAILING.
+- The DSC may not receive any Tuna Fund moneys unless they are an approved seminar presenter involved in a US Sailing or World Sailing seminar or on-the-water evaluation.
+If moneys are granted to an eligible DSC member, it shall have written approval of the Chair of the UC and the President of US Sailing.

 - Any moneys not distributed by November 1st of any given year shall be placed in the PAE of The Fund, unless Section B Rule 5 has been approved by the DSC.

-- Only travel costs to ISAF Graded match race event or a principal team race event may be reimbursed.
+- Only travel costs to a World Sailing Graded match race event or a principal team race event may be reimbursed.

-- Only travel costs to ISAF Graded match race event or a principal team race event may be reimbursed.
+- Only travel costs to World Sailing Graded match race event or a principal team race event may be reimbursed.

-- The UC shall provide an annual written annual report to the U SSF providing full disclosure of all distributions, recipients, moneys retained and any other financial information with respect to the UC distributions.
-This shall be submitted by the DSC no later than Dec 31st of each year.
+- The UC shall provide an annual written annual report to the USSF providing full disclosure of all distributions, recipients, moneys retained and any other financial information with respect to the UC distributions.
+This shall be submitted by the DSC no later than December 31st of each year.

-- The UC shall display on their US SAILING website a copy of this document and full information on how to apply for reimbursement and the Request Form.
+- The UC shall display on its US Sailing website a copy of this document and full information on how to apply for reimbursement and the Request Form.

-- The UC may publish the annual distributions by name and/ or amount on their website at US SAILING, but shall provide name and amount information for all distributions upon written request from any current US SAILING certified umpire, within 30 days of receipt of that request.
+- The UC may publish the annual distributions by name and/or amount on its website at US Sailing, but shall provide name and amount information for all distributions upon written request from any current US Sailing certified umpire within 30 days of receipt of that request.

-All recipients of distributions from the Tuna Fund shall be a current member of US SAILING and a current US SAILNG certified umpire.
+All recipients of distributions from the Tuna Fund shall be a current member of US Sailing and a current US Sailing certified umpire.

 - Reimbursement shall only be for eligible costs that have not been nor will be reimbursed by any other means.